Table of Contents

 You can sign up for Amazon FBA once you have made your seller account.

-Amazon Terms You Should be Aware Of
+Amazon Terms You Should Be Aware of

 You are not allowed to contact buyers outside of the Amazon platform.
 Any messages you send to them should be done via the Amazon messaging service.
-If you are caught trying to take people away from the Amazon ecosystem, then your account will be banned.
+If you are caught trying to take people away from the Amazon ecosystem, your profile will be banned.
 While it is unlikely you will be caught if you add a business card to orders you send out, it is generally not recommended that you do this.